 "Therefore having been exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit, He has poured forth this which you both see and hear.Acts 2:33(NASB)

-Israel was looking for a conquering King Who would sit on the throne of David, save them from Roman domination and set up the promised kingdom - not a suffering Servant Who had to die for their sins first.
-Yet both roles were prophesised in their scriptures - but the latter needed to be fulfilled before the former could come to pass - the cross must take place before the crown.
+Israel was looking for a conquering King Who would sit on the throne of David, save them from Roman domination, and set up the promised kingdom; not a suffering Servant Who had to die for their sins first.
+Yet both roles were prophesied in the Scriptures, but the latter needed to be fulfilled before the former could come to pass - the Cross must take place before the Crown.

-Both Psalms 16 and 132 were used in Peter's Spirit-filled monologue to authenticate Jesus' claim to be Israel's King and the Messiah of God - and David (both king and prophet of Israel) prophesised that one of his descendants would be raised up to sit on his own throne.. which Peter pointed out spoke of Christ's glorious resurrection from the dead.. for David was assured that God would not leave the body of this promised descendent in the grave to decay into dust.. nor would He allow His flesh to see corruption.
+Both Psalm 16 and 132, were used in Peter's Spirit-filled monologue to authenticate Jesus' claim to be Israel's King and the Messiah of God, and David (both king and prophet of Israel), prophesied that one of his descendants would be raised up to sit on his own throne which Peter pointed out spoke of Christ's glorious Resurrection from the dead, for David was assured that God would not leave the body of this promised descendent in the grave to decay into dust, nor would He allow His flesh to see corruption.

 Heavenly Father, thank You for Your many precious promises and prophesies.
-Thank You that Christ came to die on the cross in my place and that in Him I have been raised into newness of life and seated with Him in heavenly places.
-May I live my life to Your praise and glory as we look for that day when You come to take us to our heavenly home.. when You finally stand up to complete Your finished work - and return as Israel's King of kings and Lord of lords - this I ask in Christ's name, AMEN.
+Thank You that Christ came to die on the Cross in my place, and that in Him I have been raised into newness of life and seated with Him in heavenly places.
+May I live my life to Your praise and glory, as I look for that day when You come to take me to my heavenly home.
+What a day that will be when You finally stand up to complete Your finished work and return as King of kings and Lord of lords.
+In Jesus' name, AMEN.